 Military Sex Assault Defense Lawyers

 Call today to speak with our military attorneys.

-Service members deserve hard-hitting defense counsel to represent them at their trial or administrative separation proceeding.
-If you or a loved one are accused of a Uniform Code of Military Justice crime such as: Sex crimes, Death or Injury of an Unborn Child – Article 119a, UCMJ, Sexual Abuse of a Child under Article 120b UCMJ, White Collar Crimes, or Negligent Homicide – Article 134, UCMJ or if you are facing an show cause board then contact our defense counsel today.
+Service members deserve hard-hitting defense counsel to represent them at their trial or administrative separation proceedings.
+If you or a loved one are accused of a Uniform Code of Military Justice crime such as Sex crimes, Death or Injury of an Unborn Child – Article 119a, UCMJ, Sexual Abuse of a Child under Article 120b UCMJ, White Collar Crimes, or Negligent Homicide – Article 134, UCMJ or if you are facing a show cause board then contact our defense counsel today.

 Information on Military Justice